Jaymon/Message/README.markdown

     }//class

-The messages are passed back and forth using the `MessageInterface` class, specifically, the classes the extend `MessageInterface` (eg, `DropfileInterface` and `NetGearmanInterface`).
+The messages are passed back and forth using the `MessageInterface` class, specifically, the classes that extend `MessageInterface` (eg, `DropfileInterface` and `NetGearmanInterface`).
 So, for example, to have our `EmailMsg` class use the `DropfileInterface`:

     $interface = new DropfileInterface();
     $interface->setHost('path/to/store/messages');